ANNUAL REPORT

 Vivian Yao*

-Many photos throughout this report were provided courtesy of Minds in Motion Childcare and Hope Grows Child Development Center II.
+Many photos throughout this report were provided courtesy of Kenia Reinoso Child Care and Precious Moments Family Childcare.